dwin-gharibi/quera_matlab_judge/README.md

 # Quera's MATLAB (Octave) Judge

 Welcome to the **Quera's MATLAB (Octave) Judge** — a lightweight, containerized, and automated grading system for evaluating MATLAB-style `.m` code using @gnu-octave.
 It's designed for integration with [Quera's Paas Judge](https://github.com/QueraTeam), enabling hands-free code testing and evaluation, especially in educational and competition settings.
+This *MATLAB (Octave)* judge is **about 2 to 4 times** faster than the *current MATLAB judge!*

 ![Octave image](./assets/imgs/octave.svg)